ellraiser/love-build/readme.md

 ---

-## Contributor Notes
+## Todo / Contributor Notes
 **.AppImages for Linux export**
 Currently the `love-squashfs` lib handles decompressing squashfs binaries fine, however resquashing them has an issue at the moment.
-The current Linux export just uses the same AppImage format with a `AppRun` entrypoint, which will work fine for most distros so no harm there.
+Currently the Linux export just uses the same AppImage directory format with a `AppRun` entrypoint and fused binary, which will work fine for most distros so no harm there.

 Once the lib issues are fixed we'll be able to export as a proper `.AppImage`, but I think we should still keep the `-linux.zip` output as an option for people who want it.